partageit/vegetables/documentation/templates.md

 ### Some explanations

-This template contains some Mustache tags:
+This template contains some Handlebars tags:

 - `{{title}} - {{globalTitle}}` in the `<title>` to display the page title
 - nearly the same as `<h1>`